Benjamin Hall Kennedy: Writings

-He contributed largely to the collection known as Sabrinae Corolla (D. S. Colman, Shrewsbury, c.
-1950), and published a collection of verse in Greek, Latin and English under the title of Between Whiles (2nd ed., 1882), with many autobiographical details.
+He contributed largely to the collection known as Sabrinae Corolla (John Bell, London, 1850), and published a collection of verse in Greek, Latin and English under the title of Between Whiles (2nd ed., 1882), with many autobiographical details.

 Family

 His brother Charles Rann Kennedy was a barrister and wrote original works as well as translating and editing classical works.
 His younger brother The Rev. William James Kennedy (1814-1891) was a prominent educator, and the father of Lord Justice Sir William Rann Kennedy (1846–1915), a distinguished Cambridge scholar.